fgreil/mitzi-scroller/README.md

 # mitzi-scroller
-A simple Flipper Zero to view annotated, tiled images
+A simple Flipper Zero to view annotated, tiled images.

 <img alt="Main Screen"  src="screenshots/MainScreen.png" width="40%" />

+The user can scroll around a large images (consisting of many small 128x64px-tiles saved in the `assets/`-folder).
+There is a CSV file which specifies the arrangement of the tiles.
+Another CSV-file specifies tile-names, coordinates on the tiles, and text-annotations.
+The user sees a 8px circle in the middle of the screen as cursor.
+Whenever the cursor is on a coordinate with an annotation, the text is shown on top left of the screen.

 ## Usage
 - **Arrow Keys**: Move cursor around